Home > Mac Data Recovery Tips

 • Physical damage and other factors

-How to fix/repair USB flash drive not mounting issue on Mac?
+How to fix/repair the USB flash drive not mounting issue on Mac?

-No matter what results in unmountable USB flash drive, it's urgent to fix/repair USB flash drive not mounting issue on Mac.
-Here are 4 solutions to this unmounted USB flash drive issue according to different causes, you can check them one by one.
+No matter what results in an unmountable USB flash drive, it's urgent to fix/repair the USB flash drive not mounting issue on Mac.
+Here are 4 solutions to this unmounted USB flash drive issue according to different causes, you can check them one after another.

-Solution 1: Check the USB flash drive in System Information
+Solution 1: Check the USB flash drive in the System Information

-Step 2: Double-click on its icon to open it and choose USB in the left sidebar.
+2. Double-click its icon to open it and choose USB in the left sidebar.

 Solution 2: Check the Finder Preferences

-Sometimes, you just can't find the USB flash drive in Finder and on the desktop, but actually, it is mounted on your Mac and just not showing up.
-Check the Finder Preferences and see if it will appear.
+Sometimes, you can't find the USB flash drive in Finder and on the desktop, but it is mounted on your Mac and just not showing up.
+So you can check the Finder Preferences and see if it will appear.

-Step 2: Check External Disks in the General tab so that the USB flash drive can be shown on the desktop.
+2. Check External Disks in the General tab so the USB flash drive can be shown on the desktop.

-Step 3: Go to Sidebar and check External disks so that they can be located in Finder.\
+3. Go to the Sidebar and check External disks so that they can be located in Finder.

 Solution 3: Check and repair this USB flash drive with Disk Utility

-If you still can't access your USB flash drive thereafter, you can go to Disk Utility which is a built-in utility to fix disk problems.
-If it is greyed out in Disk Utility, you can manually mount this USB flash drive.
+If you still can't access your USB flash drive, you can fix disk problems in Disk Utility.
+However, if it is greyed out in Disk Utility, you can manually mount this USB flash drive.

-• Step 2: Click on View option and choose "Show all devices".
+2. Click the View option and choose "Show all devices".

-If the Mount button is greyed out and you can't mount this USB flash drive manually, then there could be some disk errors.
+If the Mount button is greyed out and you can't mount this USB flash drive, there could be disk errors.
 Fortunately, you can use First Aid in Disk Utility to repair this unmountable USB flash drive.

 Solution 4: Fix the unmountable USB flash drive by reformatting

-However, if Disk Utility fails to repair this external drivebecause of serious file system corruption, you can only fix this by reformatting.
-The thing you need to keep in mind is that reformatting will erase all files on this USB flash drive, which means, you need to make sure an existing file backup.
+However, if Disk Utility fails to repair this external drive because of serious file system corruption, you can only fix this by reformatting it. you need to remember that reformatting will erase all files on this USB flash drive, namely, you need to ensure an existing file backup.
 Or you can recover lost data from the unmountable USB flash drive before you fix the USB flash drive not mounting issue on Mac by reformatting.

 How to recover lost data from unmounted/unrecognizable USB flash drives?

 Can't open the unmountable USB flash drive but don't want to lose data?
-You can still get your files back with USB flash drive data recovery software before you reformat this drive.
+You can still get your files back with USB flash drive data recovery software before you format this drive.

-Step 1: Recover lost data from unmountable USB flash drive with Mac data recovery software
+Step 1: Recover lost data from an unmountable USB flash drive with Mac data recovery software

-Step 4: Wait patiently for the scan to complete.
+4. Wait patiently for the scan to complete.
 Then you can find all the lost files in the Complete result on [file system] folder.
-The complete results of scanned data on the unmountable USB

 Note: In case you lose the recovered files again in the next reformatting step, you'd better save these files to another reliable drive.